Retail job market report cover, Columbus, OH, 2026-05

 Entry-Level Candidates

-Biggest mistake: Applying with a generic resume that only says "customer service" and does not show cash handling, inventory, upselling, or shift flexibility.
+Biggest mistake: Applying with a generic resume that says only "customer service" and does not show POS use, cash handling, inventory help, or problem-solving.

 Mid-Career Candidates